6 Ways to get through Christmas as the cost-of-living rises

-This year, many are fearful of Christmas spending due to the rise in the cost of living.
-With households struggling to keep food on the table and pay their energy bills, Christmas is a big concern for many.
+With many households struggling to keep food on the table and pay their energy bills, this Christmas may feel like a less joyful event than usual.

-In a time of political and economic uncertainty, the thought of putting on a lavish festive spread, plus the additional cost of lights, gifts and Christmas parties can be a little worrying.
+Rising inflation is likely to mean that Christmas spending is subdued this year.
+In a time of economic uncertainty, the thought of putting on a lavish festive spread, plus the additional cost of lights, gifts and Christmas parties can feel a little overwhelming.

-However, Which have recently reported that six months before Black Friday, 85% of the items had been the same price or less expensive.
+Yet, Which? have reported that six months before Black Friday, 85% of the items had been the same price or less expensive.

-It’s key to do your research.
+At this time of year, it’s so important to do your own research, rather than taking retailers at their word.
 If there’s something you know you want to purchase, have a look at prices a few months before to compare.
 It’s also worth hunting around different retailers to find the best deal.

 Be careful when it comes to credit cards and payday loans

-Christmas is often a time when people look to credit cards and loans to cover the additional costs.
-In fact, according to Money.com, nearly 1 in 4 of us in the UK use credit cards to make purchases in the run-up to Christmas.
+Christmas is a time when many people look to credit cards and loans to cover additional costs.
+According to MoneyHub.com, nearly two thirds of people in the UK use retail credit to make purchases in the run-up to Christmas.

-If you are going to go down that route, make sure you’re able to make your repayments.
-If you miss a payment, it can impact your credit score, and could also land you further into debt.
+Our advice is to be very careful with your finances at this time of year.
+If you are going to go down the route of borrowing money, make sure you will be able to make your repayments in the new year.
+If you go on to miss a payment, it could impact your credit score and land you in further debt.

-Research the best interest rates and make sure you budget.
-Plus, watch out for additional fees such as charges for missed payments.
+If you’re considering taking out a credit card or loan, research the best interest rates and make sure you budget accordingly.
+Don’t forget to watch out for additional fees such as charges for missed payments.

 Budget sensibly

-It sounds quite simple to budget, but when it comes to Christmas it can be tough.
-Especially, when sales and Black Friday start to come up.
+Budgeting sounds quite simple, but when it comes to Christmas it can be tough.

-If you can, try to list things you know you would like to get before the sales start to come in.
+If you can, try to list things you know you would like to get well in advance.
 Plan for Christmas parties and events, and scale back on what you know you won’t be able to afford.
-Get crafty if you need to and make homemade presents for friends and family, rather than buy them things they won’t necessarily need.

-Work out what you can afford and plan Christmas from there – not the other way around.
-Most families will be in the same boat, so will understand if you need to cut down on gifts or miss out on some events.
+So if you’re worried about cash, try to work out what you can afford and plan Christmas from there – not the other way around.
+Most people will be in the same boat and will understand if you need to cut down on pricey gifts or miss out on some big nights out.

 Swap big nights out for cosy nights in

-It might seem a little sad, especially after the pandemic and lockdown to reduce the amount we go out and socialise around Christmas.
-But swapping the nights out for nights in doesn’t have to be a bad thing.
+It might seem a little sad to reduce the amount we socialise around Christmas, especially after years of pandemic lockdowns.
+But swapping the nights out for nights in will mean big savings.

-It doesn’t mean you don’t get to see your friends and family; invite them over and enjoy company there – the more the merrier!
-Plan dinner parties, film nights, games nights, parties etc. and create memories from the comfort of your own home (or someone else’s if you want to avoid cleaning up!)
+Staying in doesn’t mean you don’t get to see your friends and family.
+You can plan dinner parties, film nights, games nights, parties etc. and create memories from the comfort of your own home (or someone else’s if you want to avoid cleaning up!)

 Similarly, you can find cheap ways to entertain the kids – such as going to see the Christmas lights, visiting a Christmas market or wrapping up warm for a winter Christmas walk.
 Check out MSE Jenny’s Free Christmas Magic blog for some great ideas!